milanmarkovic90/BINA_FS21_Case-Study_COVID-19-Global-Vaccination/README.md

 - H1: Rich countries progresses faster in the COVID-19 vaccinations than poor countries (measured by HDI).
 - H2: There is an evident difference of the continens between the approval of the vaccinations.
-- H3: COVID-19 Vaccinations have a negative correlation for the death rate of the analyzed countries.
+- H3: COVID-19 vaccinations have a negative correlation for the death rate of the analyzed countries.

 Please feel free to investigate our Case Study and our results.